 Trust me, this was not my idea.

 My husband is often asked to address university administrators and their meetings are usually in Boston, Orlando, and other convention-appropriate cities.
-When David announced, “College business officers from schools in the western Pacific are having a meeting in Micronesia and they’ve asked me to be the keynote speaker,” I was sure he was kidding.
+When David announced, nearly a decade ago, that “college business officers from schools in the western Pacific are having a meeting in Micronesia and they’ve asked me to be the keynote speaker,” I was sure he was kidding.